Your guide to boating and boating safety in Ontario

-Lake of the Woods (LOTW) is a series of over 14,600 islands and a combined shoreline of 65,000 miles whose combined length bests Lake Superior.
-It’s Ontario’s second largest inland lake and borders the province of Manitoba and the state of Minnesota.
-Two thirds of the water lies within Ontario which totals 1,465 square miles of water.
+Lake Of The Woods: Lake of the Woods (LOTW) is a series of over 14,600 islands and a combined shoreline of 65,000 miles whose combined length bests Lake Superior.
+It’s Ontario’s second-largest inland lake and borders the province of Manitoba and the state of Minnesota.
+Two-thirds of the water lies within Ontario which totals 1,465 square miles of water.
 The lake encompasses over 1.5 million acres and edges villages, small cities and pristine wilderness.

-The Rideau Canal consists of a series of beautiful lakes and rivers connected by canals.
+The Rideau Canal: The Rideau Canal consists of a series of beautiful lakes and rivers connected by canals.
 It stretches from Kingston, at the foot of Lake Ontario, to Ottawa, Canada’s capital.
 Maintained by Canada’s Parks service it is arguably the most scenic and historic waterway in North America and is the oldest continuously operated canal in North America.
-The locks are operated today much as they were when first opened in 1832.
-Each lock is unique and the lock staff are always ready to offer the tourist any assistance they can.
-Most locks provide washrooms, overnight mooring and picnic facilities, including tables, benches and barbecue grills.

-The towns and ports along the Lake Huron shoreline are collectively referred to as Ontario’s West Coast.
-It’s really one of the unique attractions of this, the second largest Great Lake.
-It has a surface area spanning 23,010 square miles and a 6,157 kilometre long shoreline.
+Lake Huron: The towns and ports along the Lake Huron shoreline are collectively referred to as Ontario’s West Coast.
+It has a surface area spanning 23,010 square miles and a 6,157-kilometre long shoreline.
 Here are a few notable places in the North Channel to check out.

-The are many safe harbours to visit as you cruise around.
-The Bruce Peninsula, Tobermory, Lions Head, Win Field Basin, Pine Tree Harbour, Cove Island, Bradley Harbour, Stokes Bay, Oliphant and the Fishing Islands.
+There are many safe harbours to visit as you cruise around, including The Bruce Peninsula, Tobermory, Lions Head, Win Field Basin, Pine Tree Harbour, Cove Island, Bradley Harbour, Stokes Bay, Oliphant and the Fishing Islands.
 They are all paradises just waiting to be explored.

-Algoma Country is surrounded by Great Lakes, Lake Superior and Lake Huron.
-It offers world class boating and amazing water adventures.
-With a plethora of docking facilities and amenities, boaters can safety navigate the more than 30,000 islands.
+Algoma Country: Algoma Country is surrounded by Great Lakes, Lake Superior and Lake Huron.
+It offers world-class boating and amazing water adventures.
+With a plethora of docking facilities and amenities, boaters can safely navigate the more than 30,000 islands.
 There are many coves, bays and inlets of Lake Superior.
-Here are a list of notable marinas you’ll find along your journey.

-Explore the scenic Benjamin Islands, Bear Drop Harbour and Aird Island Beaches.
+You can explore the scenic Benjamin Islands, Bear Drop Harbour and Aird Island Beaches.
 Walk along the Shoreline Discovery trail that offers a beautiful view of the North Channel.
-The marina provides transportation to shop and dine and offers 127 docks, with a maximum length of 80 feet, a 5 foot draft, shore power, gas, diesel, and pumpout.
+The marina provides transportation to shop and dine and offers 127 docks, with a maximum length of 80 feet, a 5-foot draft, shore power, gas, diesel, and pump out.

 Located two hours north of Toronto, the area attracts thousands of visitors each year looking for an exciting, relaxing vacation.
 Huntsville, one of the most popular communities with countless inland lakes, sparkling rivers and cascading waterfalls.
 Adding more excitement are the several activities, services and events that are hosted there each season.

-Georgian Bay, often called the sixth Great Lake due to its size, inspire every true yachtsman with its magnificent scenery, more than 30,000 islands, and passageways.
-It covers 15,000 square kilometers and offers endless nooks and crannies to discover.
-It offers opportunity for all water sports as well as picnics, birdwatching, camping, geocaching, photography and hiking.
+Georgian Bay: Georgian Bay, often called the sixth Great Lake due to its size, inspires every true yachtsman with its magnificent scenery, more than 30,000 islands, and passageways.
+It covers 15,000 square kilometres and offers endless nooks and crannies to discover.
+It offers opportunities for all water sports as well as picnics, birdwatching, camping, geocaching, photography and hiking.
 Notable areas of Georgian Bay for the avid boater are Giant’s Tomb close to Penetanguishene, Midland.

-Peterborough & the Kawarthas, which lies at the heart of the Trent-Severn Waterway, provides some of the best inland boating in the world with a chain of locks and canals that connects our lakes and rivers to the Great Lakes and beyond.
-The canals can be travelled one portion at a time moving from one point to another, or can be done end to end over the course of a week or two.
+The Kawartha Lakes: Peterborough & the Kawarthas, which lie at the heart of the Trent-Severn Waterway, provides some of the best inland boating in the world with a chain of locks and canals that connects our lakes and rivers to the Great Lakes and beyond.
+The canals can be travelled one portion at a time moving from one point to another or can be done end to end over the course of a week or two.
 There are plenty of B&Bs and hotels along the way for small boaters and overnight docking can be arranged at the 45 locks for cruisers.

 Boating enthusiasts of every kind love the Kawartha waters: anglers looking for the catch of the day; sightseers out for an afternoon on a pontoon boat; wake-boarders showing their stuff behind a ski boat; power-boaters and cruisers on a week-long jaunt.
 Along the many towns and communities are lakes and rivers running off the Trent-Severn system where art galleries, museums, and other historical sites can be found.
 Each year circa 130,000 boaters travel the system.

-From the Lake of Two Mountains and Lake Saint-Louis to Montreal to the famous Rideau Canal and Ottawa, from Ottawa to Pembroke to Mattawa and the Temiskaming Shores, boating the Lower and Upper Ottawa River provides a scenic and very navigable experience.
-This epic river cruising opportunity can be done over a week, covering over 1000 kilometres.
+Ottawa River: From the Lake of Two Mountains and Lake Saint-Louis to Montreal to the famous Rideau Canal and Ottawa, from Ottawa to Pembroke to Mattawa and the Temiskaming Shores, boating the Lower and Upper Ottawa River provides a scenic and very navigable experience.
+This epic river cruising opportunity can be done over a week, covering over 1,000 kilometres.